cev-api/Wurst7-CevAPI/README.md

 ### AutoMace
 - Auto changes to mace and attacks when falling on a target
 - Has various settings such as minimum fall distance, switch delay, attack delay and filters
-- Novel design where it implements a toggleable modified AimAssist setting whilst falling to aim for the top of the targets head when falling
+- Novel design where it implements a toggleable modified AimAssist setting whilst falling
+- Adds toggleable MaceDMG hack on impact

 ### WindChargeKey
 - Bind switching then throwing a wind charge to a key